felixlinker/tamarin-workshop/ex3/OAuth.md

 The authorization server issues an access token, and constructs the response by adding the following parameters to the entity-body of the HTTP response with a 200 (OK) status code:

 * **access_token** REQUIRED.
 The access token issued by the authorization server.
-* **expires_in** RECOMMENDED.
-The lifetime in seconds of the access token.
-For example, the value "3600" denotes that the access token will expire in one hour from the time the response was generated.
-If omitted, the authorization server SHOULD provide the expiration time via other means or document the default value.
 * **scope** OPTIONAL, if identical to the scope requested by the client; otherwise, REQUIRED.
 The scope of the access token as described by Section [Access Token Scope](#access-token-scope).